Building a Calling Smart View

 Once a call is made to the lead, they'll be removed from the list until the amount of time you specify has passed.

 Often times you'll have leads that might say "Call me back on Thursday" or "I'm not in the office again until next week."
-In these cases, your team is likely creating a specific task to follow-up, and you'll want to exclude those leads from your calling list.
+In these cases, your team is likely creating a specific task to follow up on, and you'll want to exclude those leads from your calling list.

-For this we can simply using the search query not has:incomplete_tasks.
+For this, we can simply use the filter below.

 If you are dealing with a list of leads across a variety of timezones, you'll want to make sure you're only calling leads at the right time.

-For example, if you wanted to only show leads where it was between 9am and 5pm, you would add the following query:
+For example, if you wanted to only show leads where it was between 9am and 5pm, you would add the following filter.

 If you're assigning leads to a lead owner, you'll want to make sure each user is only seeing leads they're assigned to.
 Thankfully, this is easy as long as your lead owner field is a User type.

-If so, we can just show the logged user their leads by searching custom.Lead Owner:"Me"
+If so, we can just show the logged user their leads by adding the filter shown below.

 In this example, we'll provide a sorting method that works well with many calling lists we've seen.
 This sort will first sort your lists from fewest to most in the number of calls on the lead, and then sort by call date, order from oldest to newest.